museomix/museomix.org/wp-content/plugins/wp-realtime-sitemap/readme.txt

 Full details of producing a translation can be found in this [guide to translating WordPress plugins](http://goo.gl/Q5LhT "guide to translating WordPress plugins").

 == Changelog ==

+= 1.5.6 =
+* Escaped some strings to address security issues.
+* Added "suppress_filters => false" to make the plugin WPML compatible.
+* Fixed uninstall hook as was incorrectly used.

+= 1.5.5 =
+* Fixed reported issue of not being able to change "Header Settings".
+* Fixed broken donation link.
+* Removed themefuse buttons.
+* Changed hook so settings are only removed on uninstall and not on deactivation.

 = 1.5.4 =
 * Fixed issue with the custom post types.